joseph-a-levine/authoring/_older/april_2024.md

 ## Updates

 Happy spring!
 Oxford's weather is nice.
+The Thames is still very high, and most meadows stay flooded.
+My tulips are out, and I love them.
+I understand tulip mania when I look at them.

 I'll be in Oxford or the surroundings until at least May.
-This makes three months of no travel, which I don't mind.{% sidenote "amaz-id" "If anything, I'm disappointing my sister who expects me to be training for our *Amazing Race* debut." %}   At the end of March, I submitted my second-to-last *ever* homework assignment, a coding portfolio for a machine learning course.
+This makes three months with no travel, which I don't mind.{% sidenote "amaz-id" "If anything, my sister will be disappointed that I'm not training for our *Amazing Race* debut." %}  At the end of March, I submitted my second-to-last *ever* homework assignment, a coding portfolio for a machine learning course.
 By the end of April, I'll have a thesis mostly done.

 We've been hosting weekly Tuesday night dinners at my house for the past few months.
+There's usually a turnout of 5-12 people, and we can always fit more!
+Please let me know if you'd like to stop by.

 ## Reading